 Hinton Priory, Freshford, Bath

-It is said that, following her father’s death, Ela was imprisoned in a castle in Normandy by her uncle who wished to take her wealth and title for himself.
+It is said that following her father’s death, Ela was imprisoned in a castle in Normandy by her uncle who wished to take her wealth and title for himself.
 Ela was rescued by a knight who, in his search for Ela in France, sang ballads under the windows of castles to encourage her response.

 Waverley Abbey, Surrey

 Atmospheric Waverley Abbey was the first monastery founded in Britain by the Cistercian religious order, which emphasised manual labour and self-sufficiency, often through brewing ales.

-It has been frequently used as a film set, for such blockbusters as 28 Days Later, The Huntsman and Elizabeth, The Golden Age.
+It has been frequently used as a film set, for such blockbusters as 28 Days Later, The Huntsman, and Elizabeth: The Golden Age.

 St Catherine’s Chapel, Dorset

-It was commissioned during the late 14th century, and is a notable sea mark: a structure visible from long distances when on board a ship at sea, and is thought to have operated as a lighthouse during the Middle Ages.
+It was commissioned during the late 14th century and is a notable sea mark: a structure visible from long distances when on board a ship at sea.
+It is thought to have operated as a lighthouse during the Middle Ages.

-As St Catherine is the patron saint of spinsters and virgins, until the late 19th century the Abbey was used for a local tradition in which young women would pray for a handsome, rich and kind husband.
-Not much to ask then.
+As St Catherine is the patron saint of spinsters and virgins, until the late 19th century, the Abbey was used for a local tradition in which young women would pray for a handsome, rich and kind husband.
+Not much to ask, then.

 Meare Fish House, Somerset

-Associated with the nearby and more famous Glastonbury Abbey, said to be the final resting place of King Arthur, the listed Meare (or Abbot’s) Fish House is an unusual and rare survival of a monastic industrial site.
+Associated with the nearby and more famous Glastonbury Abbey, said to be the final resting place of King Arthur, the Meare (or Abbot’s) Fish House is an unusual and rare survival of a monastic industrial site.

 Fish was a staple food of the Monks, and a freshwater supply signified high status, understandable since Glastonbury Abbey is considered to be the home of the first Christian community in England.

 Denny Abbey, Cambridgeshire

-Denny Abbey is unusual in having housed three very different religious orders successively: The Benedictine Monks, Knights Templars (who were imprisoned in the 14th Century for alleged heresy), and the Franciscan Nuns.
+Denny Abbey is unusual in having housed three very different religious orders successively: The Benedictine Monks, Knights Templars (who were imprisoned in the 14th century for alleged heresy), and the Franciscan Nuns.

 The Domesday Book records that the site was once owned by Edith the Fair, who was the consort of King Harold in 1066.
 Edith is remembered for having identified Harold’s mutilated body at the Battle of Hastings, by marks on his chest known only to her.

 Castle Hill, Thetford, Norfolk

-The castle remains in particular is one of the most impressive examples of this type of monument in the region; the motte is the highest in the county of Norfolk, and the surrounding earthworks, including those parts which have been levelled, are second only to those of Norwich Castle in extent.
+The castle remains in particular are one of the most impressive examples of this type of monument in the region; the motte is the highest in the county of Norfolk, and the surrounding earthworks, including those parts which have been levelled, are second only to those of Norwich Castle in extent.

 There are several legends associated with the site, one of which links the sizeable mound with nearby Devil’s Ditch.
 When the devil had finished creating the ditch, he made Castle Hill by scraping the excess dirt from his boot.
 It is said that you can summon the devil by circling the mound at midnight.

-By Joe Flatman.
+By Joe Flatman